-Within SCOR Investment Partners, a team of 3 people, i.e., 3.5% of full-time equivalent employees is fully dedicated to taking environmental, social, and quality of governance criteria.
+Within SCOR Investment Partners, a team of 3 people, i.e., 3% of full-time equivalent employees is fully dedicated to taking environmental, social, and quality of governance criteria.
 The Sustainable Investment Team reports directly to the Chief Investment Officer (CIO) and is composed of a Head of Sustainable Investment, assisted by two Sustainable Investment Analysts.
-Created in 2019, the team continues to develop, responding to new conceptual and regulatory demands.